To get the current URL in a Next.js component, use the useUrl

 The window.location.href

-property returns a string containing the entire page URL.
+property returns a string containing the entire page URL, and we use the useState

-hook to create state that’ll we store in the current URL.
+hooks to create and set state for storing the current URL.

 window.location